 Whether you’re in the middle of a cross-country bike tour or simply stretching your legs after a long day of riding, one thing is certain: Bike-centric vacations have distinct lodging needs.
 In addition to standard lodging amenities, you’re also looking for secure bike storage, tools, pumps and maps (and we wouldn’t say no to a shuttle service or bike rental, either).
-Fortunately, these Minnesota lodging facilities are embracing their cycling guests by committing to bike-friendly policies and perks that are sure to inflate the spirits of even the weariest bike tourist.
+Fortunately, these Minnesota lodging facilities are embracing their cycling guests by committing to bike-friendly policies and perks that are sure to get any bike tourist pumped.

 Located in Crosby, about two hours north of Minneapolis, True North Basecamp is exactly what the name implies.
 Recently built in the heart of Cuyuna Country State Recreation Area, a landscape once dominated by mining pits and rock deposits, the 33 campsites and six 275-square-foot “north woods industrial” cabins are a place to store your gear and rest your weary head after a day of outdoor adventure.
 The cabins, with modern conveniences of heat and air conditioning, are just feet from Cuyuna’s world-famous mountain bike trails.
 Recognized by the International Mountain Bicycling Association as one of the country's best trail systems, the park’s 20 miles of groomed fat bike trails beckon in the winter, and in the summer you can shred the red dirt on more than 25 miles of singletrack.
 Each cabin has a table, four beds, access to high-speed Wi-Fi and charging ports, and is a short walk to the shower house/bathroom.
 Prepaid reservations are required.
 Bike rentals are available at Cycle Path Paddle in Crosby.